-In today’s fast paced world, everything from work pressures to love-life demands (not to mention tax season!), can be a major cause of stress in our lives.
+In today's fast paced world, everything from work pressures to love-life demands (not to mention tax season!), can be a major cause of stress in our lives.
 In fact, living with constant stress has become the norm for most Americans.
-In honor of National Stress Awareness Day today, we at True Citrus are taking a moment to slow down, de-stress, and reset.
-Here are 10 healthy, proven ways you can use to do the same:
+In honor of National Stress Awareness Day, we at True Citrus are taking a moment to slow down, de-stress, and reset.
+Here are 10 healthy, proven ways you can use to do the same.

-1. Laugh it Out: Laughter is, as they say, is the best medicine.
+Laughter is, as they say, the best medicine.
 A good laugh can be deeply relieving and has the power to rejuvenate your entire day.
-Take a moment to watch a funny YouTube video, talk to a friend who makes you giggle, or even force yourself to fake it – yes, even fake laughter has been proven to have it’s benefits on your health!
+Take a moment to watch a funny YouTube video, talk to a friend who makes you giggle, or even force yourself to fake it - yes, even fake laughter has been proven to have its benefits on your health!

-4. Vitamin D: A little sun on your skin can work wonders.
-Whether you choose to work in your garden, take a small hike, or simply eat lunch outside, getting yourself in the spring air will help calm nerves and restore a state of tranquility to your life.
-Remember to slab on the sunscreen too!
+A little sun on your skin can work wonders.
+Whether you choose to work in your garden, take a short hike, or simply eat lunch outside, getting yourself in the spring air will help calm nerves and restore a state of tranquility to your life.

-5. Read a Book: In order to read, the mind has to concentrate much more than it does to watch TV, scroll through Facebook, or even listen to music.
+In order to read, the mind has to concentrate much more than it does to watch TV, scroll through Facebook, or even listen to music.
 This means it will be kept from wandering over to all of the thoughts that cause stress and anxiety in your life.
-Let yourself sink into a story for as little as 6 minutes(!), and your mind will ease up, your muscles will soften, and a feeling of relaxation will take over as you escape to another world.
+Let yourself sink into a story for as little as 6 minutes, and your mind will ease up, your muscles will soften, and a feeling of relaxation will take over as you escape to another world.

-8. Adjust your Diet: Everyone has different dietary needs these days, but taking the time to find out which foods are best for you can change your life tremendously.
+Everyone has different dietary needs these days, but taking the time to find out which foods are best for you can change your life tremendously.
 Explore which foods seem to best nourish your body and fuel your mind, and cut out those that make you feel tired, sluggish, or slow.
-Click here for a few of our most-loved healthy snack ideas.